wesbos/javascript-modules/javascript-modules.md

 Eventually we won't need to run a bundler on our code and [HTTP/2](https://http2.github.io/) will request all `import` statements in one payload.

-There are a few popular bundlers, most of which use Babel as a dependency to transpile your ES6 modules to CommmonJS.
+There are a few popular bundlers, most of which use Babel as a dependency to transpile your ES6 modules to CommonJS.

-* [Browserify](http://browserify.org/) was initially created to allow node-style commmonjs requires in the browser.
+* [Browserify](http://browserify.org/) was initially created to allow node-style CommonJS requires in the browser.
 It also allows for ES6 modules.
 * [webpack](https://webpack.github.io/) is popular in the React community.
 It also handles many module formats, not just ES6.
 * [Rollup](https://github.com/rollup/rollup) is built for ES6, but seems to have trouble with sourcemaps — I'd check on this one in a few months.
 * [JSPM](http://jspm.io/) sits on top of `npm` and [SystemJS](https://github.com/systemjs/systemjs).